perdian/devlauncher/README.md

 ### devlauncher.workingDirectoryName (String)

 > The `.devlauncher` part of the default directory (see above) can be customized
 > separately.
-It can also be customized by passing at as constructor argument
+It can also be customized by passing at as parameter when calling
-> to the constructor of the `DevLauncherBuilder`.
+> the `createLauncher` method of the `DevLauncher`.
 >
 > Default value: `.devlauncher` (see above)